 What you need to know Description Going to court isn't the only way to settle a conflict.
 In this workshop, students are introduced to mediation, which is an alternative method for preventing and settling disputes.
-Objectives Introduce students to participatory justice and mediation.
+Introduce students to participatory justice and mediation.
 Provide students with tools to peacefully resolve conflicts.
-Understand the positions and interests of various people involved in the conflict.
+Understand the positions and interests of various people involved in the conflicts.
 Introduce students to various ways of obtaining justice.
-Duration 60 to 75 minutes Level Secondary 3 Subjects Ethics and Religious Culture Culture and Citizenship in Quebec History English Language Arts
+Duration 60 to 75 minutes Level Secondary Cycle 2 Subjects Culture and Citizenship in Québec History English Language Arts

-What you need to know Required materials (teachers) Computer, screen, and projector Worksheets printed by the teacher: Scenario and Preparation Questions: one copy per student Presenting the Facts worksheets: Worksheet for Secondary 3 students: a single copy Worksheet for Secondary 5 students: a single copy Worksheet for school administration: a single copy Summary of the Facts worksheet: one copy per student Conflict Resolution worksheet: one copy per student The volunteer will distribute the Presenting the Facts worksheet, Summary of the Facts worksheet and Conflict Resolution worksheet DURING the activity, but the teacher should print the required number of copies in advance.
-Broad areas of learning Citizenship and Community Life Promotion of the rules of social conduct and democratic institutions.
-To enable students to take part in the democratic life of the school.
-Contribution to a culture of peace.
-Participation, cooperation and solidarity.
-Personal and Career Planning Familiarity with the world of work, social roles and occupations and trades.
-Health and Well-Being Self-awareness and awareness of his/her basic needs.
+What you need to know Required materials (teachers) Computer, screen, and projector Worksheets printed by the teacher: Scenario and Preparation Questions: one copy per student Presenting the Facts worksheets: Broad areas of learning Citizenship and Community Life • Promotion of the rules of social conduct and democratic institutions. > To enable students to take part in the democratic life of the school. • Contribution to a culture of peace. • Participation, cooperation and solidarity.
+Personal and Career Planning • Familiarity with the world of work, social roles and occupations and trades.
+Health and Well-Being • Self-awareness and awareness of his/her basic needs.